arc-archive/arc-demo-helper/README.md

 An element that renders demo content in predefined layout with a support for configuration options.

-Pass `states` which is an Array<String> that contains a list of available general UI states of the element.
+Pass `states` which is an `Array<String>` that contains a list of available general UI states of the element.
 In API Components it is usually Material Design's Filled and Outlined UI and Anypoint's UI.
 The `selectedState` sets selected state.
 This property is not required as the element keeps it's own internal state.
-The application should handle `state-chanegd` event and update the UI according to user selection.
+The application should handle `state-changed` event and update the UI according to user selection.

 The main demo content element must include `slot="content"` attribute to be distributed in the correct place.